GoodnessFx/GatePass/src/README.md

 **Production-ready decentralized event ticketing platform with NFT tickets and mobile scanning**

-PassMint empowers event organizers to create, sell, and manage tickets as NFTs while providing attendees with a seamless mobile experience for tickets and proof of attendance.
+GatePass empowers event organizers to create, sell, and manage tickets as NFTs while providing attendees with a seamless mobile experience for tickets and proof of attendance.

 ## ✨ Features